 - (r) Competitive Pricing Exceptions.
 There may be instances when open competitive pricing is not practical, such as purchases of standardized goods and services, or goods and services that can only be obtained from one source.
 Exceptions to competitive pricing require the Purchasing Agent's approval in advance. - a.
 Directed Purchases can be justified for standardization and/or compatibility purposes.
 Standardization includes technical product applications when compatibility and interchangeability are important and/or useful.
 Standardization is used to ensure compatibility of components and maintain commonality of items to save time, training and reduce replacement part stocking.
 Standardization tends to limit the competitive pricing, yet to the extent possible, competitive pricing of a standardized product should be obtained.
 Items typically standardized include water meters, vehicles, water treatment equipment, and computer equipment.
 Directed Purchases may also be applicable to replacement and repair of specific operational equipment by the manufacturer, dealer or service provider to ensure warranty coverage and standardization of equipment. - b.
-Sole Source Purchases: Sometimes there is compelling urgency or it is in the best interest of the Agency to purchase a product or service because it is the best use of public funds or because not obtaining the product or service may cause harm, injury or unnecessary expense.
-At other times, it may include; warranties, compatibility, territorial limitations, proprietary items sold directly from the manufacturer, items that have only one distributor authorized to sell in this area or a certain product that has proven to be the only acceptable product and/or other factors that requires the Agency to purchase products or services only from those businesses.
-Examples of acceptable sole source exceptions may also include: - 1) Only one known source exists for supplies or services as determined by documented research; - 2) No other reasonable alternative source exists that meets the Agency requirements;

-3) Only one service provider meets the business needs of the Agency or is required for equipment installation, maintenance, and/or repair to comply with manufacturer's warranty or specific knowledge of the equipment and its use in a water agency environment.
+Sole Source Purchases: Any purchases where only one known source exists or only one single supplier can fulfill the requirements because of its technological nature, specialized nature, proprietary nature or unique character-Sometimes there is compelling urgency or it is in the best interest of the Agency to purchase a product or service because it is the best use of public funds or because not obtaining the product or service may cause harm, injury or unnecessary expense.
+At other times, the reasons for sole sourcing it may include; warranties, compatibility, territorial limitations, proprietary items sold directly from the manufacturer, items that have only one distributor authorized to sell in this area or a certain product that has proven to be the only acceptable product and/or other factors that requires the Agency to purchase products or services only from those businesses.
+Examples of acceptable sole source exceptions may also include: - 1) Only one known source exists for supplies or services as determined by documented research; - 2) No other reasonable alternative source exists that meets the Agency requirements; - 3) Only one service provider meets the business needs of the Agency or is required for equipment installation, maintenance, and/or repair to comply with manufacturer's warranty or specific knowledge of the equipment and its use in a water agency environment.

-- c.
+c.
 Tri-Valley Intergovernmental Reciprocal Services Master Agreement: Pursuant to Resolution No. 15-12, the Agency entered into a Master Agreement with Tri-Valley Intergovernmental Reciprocal Services to facilitate the process of contracting for services, or sharing resources, materials, personnel, and equipment between the signatory local or regional government entities, and, to the extent appropriate, private utilities for the purposes described in the Master Agreement.
-The Agency at times will use this Master Agreement for purchases of commodities and services. - d.
-Emergency purchases. - (s) Purchases Pursuant to Other Public Agency Bids or Cooperative Purchasing Organizations.
+The Agency at times will use this Master Agreement for purchases of commodities and services.

+- d.
+Emergency purchases.
+See, Section 5.0 above. - (s) Purchases Pursuant to Other Public Agency Bids or Cooperative Purchasing Organizations.
 The Agency may make purchases from vendors to whom other public agencies or cooperative purchasing organizations have awarded competitively bid contracts at the prices provided for in such awarded contracts without requesting competitive bids; provided, the Purchasing Agent or designee determines such prices are competitive.
-Purchases under this section for services greater than \$50,000 shall be presented to the Board of Directors for award.

-(t) Competitive Pricing Requirements:
+Purchases under this section for services greater than \$50,000 or goods greater than \$100,000 shall be presented to the Board of Directors for award. - (t) Competitive Pricing Requirements for Purchase of Goods and Services: